fastoch/JavaScript/Node & Express.md

 - The environment variables are accessible from the app as `process.env.VAR_NAME`
 - The `process.env` object is a global Node object, and variables are passed as strings
 - By convention, the environment variable names are all **uppercase**, with words separated by an **underscore**
-- Since `.env` files are designed to be compatible with shell syntax, we generally don't need to wrap names or values in quotes
 - It's also important to note that there cannot be space around the equals sign when you assign values to variables
   - _example_: `VAR_NAME=value`